wasjoe1/notes/useful_terminal_commands.md

 git config --list                   => to see all git configuration (local + global + system) git config --list --show-origin     => show-origin tells u where each value came from (i.e. local(.git/config) or global(Users/joechua/.gitconfig) or system; entire OS applies to all users on the machien(/opt/homebrew/etc/gitconfig))
 * if no config was set locally, it will use global
+## reset
+git reset                   => unstage staged changes git reset --soft HEAD^      => move head back to the previous commit & keep the changes in staging git reset --soft HEAD~3      => move head back to 3 commits b4 & keep the changes in staging
+* git reset --soft <target> tells u to move the current commit to n commits prior & it puts all the changes in the commits into staging
+* even though `git reset --soft <target>` AND `git reset` are very similar commands, they do very different things

 # number of lines from a command's output/ file
 some_command | wc -l            => returns # of lines